Kakamotobi/Learned/Web Development/Terminologies.md

 ### SSR
 > Website is rendered on the server, so it offers quicker first load, but navigating between pages requires downloading new HTML content.
 It works great across browsers, but it suffers in terms of time navigating between pages and therefore general perceived performance - loading a page requires a new round trip to the server.
 - Website arrives on the client-side fully-rendered.
-- *When the client sends a request to the server, the server compiles everything and renders it (including the requested data) into a fully rendered HTML page, and then send it to the client as a response along with JS source code.
+- *When the client sends a request to the server, the server compiles everything and renders it (including the requested data) into a fully rendered HTML page, and then send it to the client as a response along with JS source code.*
-- For every different route that the client navigates to, the server will repeat the steps again.*
+- For every different route that the client navigates to, the server will repeat the steps again.
+- On every request (incl. refresh), the data has to be fetched again as well.
 #### Illustration
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Web%20Development/refImg/SSR.png" alt="Server-Side Rendering" width="80%" />